avaframe/AvaFrame/docs/glossary.rst

         or :term:`runout area`.
 These properties are
-        morphologically connected to the different zones (:term:`origin`, :term:`transition`, :term:`deposition`) of an avalanche :term:`path` and allow to define other associated properties, such as :term:`alpha` angles or :term:`runout` length that are defined in combination with the avalanche :term:`thalweg`.
+        morphologically connected to the different zones (:term:`origin`, :term:`transition`, :term:`deposition`) of an avalanche :term:`path` and allow to define other associated properties, such as :term:`alpha angle` or :term:`runout length` that are defined in combination with the avalanche :term:`thalweg`.
 Besides observed and documented avalanche events, design events of particular :term:`return period` (s) are of particular interest for engineering applications.